AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/authoring/fundamentals/organizing-pages.md

 >[!NOTE]
 >
 >Las páginas solo se pueden mover a ubicaciones en las que se permitan las plantillas en las que está basada dicha página.
-Consulte Disponibilidad de plantilla para obtener más información.
+Consulte Disponibilidad de plantillas para obtener más información.
 <!--
 >A page can only be moved to a location where the template upon which the page is based is allowed.
 See [Template Availability](/help/sites-developing/templates.md#template-availability) for more information.
 -->